scottbarnesg/bowline/README.md

 ## FAQ

+_Why doesn't Bowline use asyncio?_

+Bowline is built on the `multiprocessing` library, so each `Processor` instance runs in its own process.
+This means that async functionality is generally not needed (although you are welcome to implement it in the functions you want Bowline to run).

+Bowline's primary use case is creating pipelines for streaming data that you want to perform computationally-heavy operations on.
+If you are looking for an async-first library that runs tasks in a single process and is designed for lighter workloads, a tool like Faust may be a better fit for you use case.

 _Why is it called Bowline?_

 The Bowline knot makes a reasonably secure loop in the end of a piece of rope.